oerpub/oerpub.rhaptoslabs.slideimporter/_posts/2012-05-17-slideimporter--first-steps-and-eggifying-it-all-.md

     rhaptos.cnxmlutils
     sword2 *

 3. Added my repository to *buildout.cfg* this way : In the [sources] part Add this line :

 *oerpub.rhaptoslabs.slideimporter = git git://github.com/oerpub/oerpub.rhaptoslabs.slideimporter.git*

 4.You are almost there , now follow the README at :  <https://github.com/oerpub/oerpub.rhaptoslabs.swordpushweb-buildout/blob/master/README.rst>

 My next post would be on how I added a *Hello World* for my repo !
+Special Thanks to Marvin and Rijk for theri help !